Empires of the Deep: Production

 The film is the pet project of Chinese billionaire realtor Jon Jiang (Jiang Hongyu), who came up with the story and financed part of the film's budget.
 A cinephile, he believed that with his wealth he could make an epic film in the same vein of those from Hollywood filmmakers Steven Spielberg, George Lucas and Peter Jackson.
 The original title of the film was Mermaid Island.

 The film was reported to be a major US-Chinese co-production, with its production budget reported to be over $130 million, though according to some cast and crew members the film's budget was actually much less, at least initially.
-In 2007, Jiang hired James Cameron collaborator Randall Frakes to develop the story and write the initial script.
+In 2007, Jiang hired regular James Cameron-collaborator Randall Frakes to develop the story and write the initial script.
 According to Jiang, the screenplay eventually went through 40 drafts and took over four years to complete using a total of ten screenwriters.
 Initially Monica Bellucci was set to star in the film as the Mermaid Queen, although she eventually dropped out and Sharon Stone was courted and then replaced with Olga Kurylenko, who was reportedly paid $1 million for the role.
 Steve Polites, who played the male lead of Atlas, signed up for a potential trilogy of films.

 Jiang tried to persuade Irvin Kershner to direct the film, but the director preferred to film a version pitched by Frakes that was set in the modern day.
 When Jiang refused, both Frakes and Kershner left the production.
 Catwoman director Pitof was ultimately hired to direct, though he also dropped out over disagreements with Jiang before filming started.
 Filming began in 2009 in China under the helm of commercial and music video director Jonathan Lawrence.
 Jiang also formed a production and visual effects company, Fontelysee Pictures, to work on the movie.
 Much of the film was shot on location in Fujian and outside of Beijing, as well as on soundstages in the capital.

 The film was planned to be the start of a franchise on the scale of Star Wars or The Lord of the Rings, with a trilogy to be made and an accompanying animated series, video games and a theme park in China.
 Jiang also described to Lawrence his vision for the film as "Transformers meets Shakespeare"; Lawrence responded that the film would likely "alienate one of those audiences".